psilabs-dev/aio-lanraragi/integration_tests/README.md

 ### [Playwright](https://playwright.dev/python/docs/library) UI Testing

-Playwright is experimental.
+Playwright integration tests are experimental.
 Install with:
 ```sh
 pip install playwright
 playwright install
 pytest tests --playwright
 ```

-Due to certain event loop quirks with `pytest-playwright`, we will only use `playwright`.
+Due to certain event loop quirks with `pytest-playwright` and compatibility issues with `pytest-asyncio`, we will only use `playwright`.

 The process of adding UI tests can be broken to the following:
 - outlining the UI steps taken